 The more images, scripts, videos and, style sheets are there on your site, the more requests it will make to load your website.
 Since everything is there on the server, all of it takes its request time and loading time which is why coding experts recommend restricting and minimizing them.
 To clear this you first need to identify the amount of requests your sites make and for that you can use Google Developer Tools if you are a Chrome user.
 You can identify and chuck the unnecessary HTTP requests from your website.

 3. Combine Large Files

 4. TTFB or Time to First Byte

-TTFB or time to the first byte is that moment when a user clicks on your website’s link and the first byte gets loaded on the server.
-Now, many experts believe that they no control over this as it depends upon the browser a particular person is using.
-But, there still a few things we can do to decrease that time gap.
-The good time gap between the actual loading or starting to load is less than 200ms as suggested by Google.
+TTFB or time for the first byte is that moment when a user clicks on your website’s link and the first byte gets loaded on the server.
+Now, many experts believe that they have no control over this as it depends upon the browser a particular person is using but there are still a few things we can do to decrease that time gap.
+The best time gap between the actual loading or starting to load is less than 200ms as suggested by Google.
 By using Google’s Developer Tools we can find that out and can be reduced by activating the catching.

 5. Domain Name Server Time

 When a user clicks on your website your computer looks for the same IP address on the server to match with it.
 If your domain name server is slow, the time that the server will take to respond to your computer will be more.
 A slow DNS provider will also trouble your browser as it will take more time to find out where your website is on the server.
 So, to make your website run faster, you must choose a faster DNS system to eliminate the trouble.

 6. Hosting Options